sh939940/Life_Expectancy_data_analysis-/README.md

 ---

 ## 🛠️ Libraries Used

-- `pandas`, 'numpy ' for data manipulation
+pandas — for data manipulation and cleaning

+numpy — for numerical operations

+matplotlib — for basic plotting

-- `matplotlib.pyplot` , 'seaborn' for visualizations
+seaborn — for advanced and aesthetic visualizations
 ---

 ## 🧠 Skills Practiced